amilinovic/hawaii/README.md

 Or startup.sh from bin folder <br/>
 _./startup.sh_

+Then go to http://localhost:8080/hawaii (*) to see results

+* _/hawaii_ path depends on tomcat configuration

 3 .
 Stop tomcat with: <br/>
 _./shutdown.sh_

-Then go to http://localhost:8080/ to see results

 ## Frontend